Reception Capacity: Definitions, Game Theory and Hardness: Our Results

-It is straightforward to relate this to reasonably well-studied notions in graph theory.
+We first observe that it is straightforward to relate reception capacity to reasonably well-studied notions in graph theory.
 In particular, since each node successfully receives a message if and only if it does not broadcast and exactly one of its neighbors does broadcast, we would like each receiver to be \emph{perfectly dominated} by the set of broadcasting nodes.